trevcaru/psyvis-ml/README.md

 ![degradation comparison](outputs/gallery/degradation_comparison.png)

-**Distractor robustness: sweep distractor size for a real threshold.** A big centred target (large enough to clear the recognition ceiling) is surrounded by distractors grown from the margins.
+**Distractor robustness: sweep distractor size for a real threshold.** A big centred target (large enough to clear the recognition ceiling) is surrounded by distractors which are swept with increasing size from the margins.
 Performance falls as distractor size grows, giving a real, non-extrapolated threshold: the distractor size at criterion, with the size band set by `calibrate_distractor_size`.

 ![distractor comparison](outputs/gallery/distractor_comparison.png)